UCL/simstock_qgis/Simstock QGIS Plugin docs/Simstock_QGIS_docs.rst

 Editing the database
 ^^^^^^^^^^^^^^^^^^^^
-Edit mode can be activated by selecting the pencil icon in the top-left corner (see Figures  TODO db1 db2).
+Edit mode can be activated by selecting the pencil icon in the top-left corner (see figures above).
 You can now make edits to any of the fields in the database. **When you have finished making changes, select the pencil icon again to turn off editing mode.
 QGIS will ask if you would like to save these changes.** If yes is selected, the changes will be saved to the `Simstock-Database.gpkg` file within your cwd.

 Warning: